 This project has just started and is still in startup mode.
 As such, none of the allocated FY10 and FY11 funds have been used.
 The total pipeline HVAB \$300,000 (HVAB) will continue to be used in FY12.

 GRP, USG and implementing partners will develop a joint M&E plan that will monitor progress in relation to the HIV prevention and mitigation objectives set above.
 Reporting systems will be established to track the number of persons reached through the mobile clinic, community education and productive activities.
 GRP and USG will ensure that reporting systems are harmonized with the national system and avoid duplication.

-Mechanism ID: 14753 Mechanism Name: Measure Evaluation- OVC Funding Agency: U.S. Agency for International Description of Transport Development Procurement Type: Grant

-Prime Partner Name: University of North Carolina at Chapel Hill, Carolina Population Center

-Agreement Start Date: Redacted Agreement End Date: Redacted

-TBD: No New Mechanism: N/A

-Global Fund / Multilateral Engagement: N/A

-G2G: N/A Managing Agency: N/A
+Mechanism ID: 14753 Mechanism Name: Measure Evaluation- OVC Funding Agency: U.S. Agency for International Development Procurement Type: Grant Prime Partner Name: University of North Carolina at Chapel Hill, Carolina Population Center Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: No Global Fund / Multilateral Engagement: No G2G: No Managing Agency:

-Total Funding: 900,000 Total Mechanism Pipeline: N/A
+Total Funding: 700,000

 Funding Source Funding Amount

-GHP-State 900,000
+GHP-State 700,000